jake100/stealthlang/README.md

 	#prints the indexes of each dimension for every value in the array
 	for arrayInit3D => print _0 + ", " + _1 + ", " + _2

-	#doubles every value in the array
+	#times the value by it's self for every value in the array
 	for array = _ ** 2

 	while i > 0: